imfaber/vue-tasty-burgers/README.md

 npm run unit
 ```

-## Get Started

-The library has two example components [ComponentA.vue](src/components/ComponentA.vue) and [ComponentB.vue](src/components/ComponentB.vue).
-They are exported in [index.js](src/index.js).

-To add your own Vue components, add your Vue files under [src](src), and make sure export them in `index.js`.
-You should use scoped CSS for your Vue components.
-If your component is complicated and involves a number of internal components, create a sub-folder to host these related components and add `index.js` to this sub-folder to export only the public component(s).
-Regular single file Vue components go to [src/components](src/components).
-If you have mixins and directives in your library, create `mixins` and `directives` folder under [src](src) and put them there.

-To publish the documentation app online, such as to [GitHub Pages](https://pages.github.com/) or [Surge](https://surge.sh/), run `npm run build-docs`, and publish the `docs/dist` folder.

 ## How it Works

 The project makes use of both [Rollup](https://rollupjs.org/) and [WebPack 2](https://webpack.github.io/).
 Although they are two different bundlers and producting separate ouputs, they can coexist in the same project, sharing the following: